jonaffrye/6lowpan/README.md

 **`rx()`**: To receive data.

 ## Robot example
-This code example below shows how to perform simple IPv6 packet transmission using the `Lowpan API`:
+This code example below shows how to send a simple IPv6 packet using the `Lowpan API` module:

 ```bash
 tx() ->